DEST-DOC/software-documentation/docs/source/execution.rst

-Run using Visual Studio Code
+How to run on Visual Studio Code
 =====================

 Visual Studio Code download